Fireworks Permit Information

 DISPLAY OF FIREWORKS

-The fee for a permit to display fireworks is $250.00 each.
+The fee for a permit to display fireworks shall be charged (see Code Compliance Manual for current fee schedule).

 1. All aerial displays of fireworks shall meet the requirements of NFPA 1123.
 The site for the outdoor display shall have at least a 100 ft.
 (30.5m) radius per inch of internal mortar diameter of the largest aerial shell to be fired except as noted in Table 3-1.3 (NFPA 1123).
 No spectators dwellings or spectator parking areas shall be located within the display site.